walkert/op/README.md

 ## Details

 The op module expects that you have `op` installed and have signed-in to an account before (thus generating ~/.op/config).
 If you already have an OP\_SESSION environment variable set, the module will attempt to use that to communicate with `op`.
-If it is stale, it will call `op` and prompt you to sign-in (this will be taken care of by `op` - not the module).
+If it's unset, it will call `op` and prompt you to sign-in (this will be taken care of by `op` - not the module) unless you pass an explicit password to `New`.

 If an account is not specified, the module will attempt to use the only account in the config file.
 If there is more than one, you'll need to specify its name explicitly.